usertabea/Seminar/README.md

 # Implemtation of Algorithm

-This project implements three different Algorithms and their normalized version.
+This project implements three different Algorithms and their normalized version found in ["Normaliezed Gradients for ALL"](https://arxiv.org/abs/2308.05621) by F. Orabano and ["Online to Offline Conversions, Universality and Adaptive Minibatch Sizes"](https://arxiv.org/abs/1705.10499) by K.Y.
+Levy.
 The Implemenation is done using pyorch.
 Everey optimizer has is own file using the framework of the pytorch-OptimizerClass.

 # Test File